 Read on to explore the color picker & eyedropper tools in Procreate, with 6 easy tips on how you can use both of these features to make sure that your colors look perfect every time.

 Tip 1: Locate the Color Picker or Eye Dropper Tool

 For people who have worked in other programs like Photoshop or illustrator, it may be a little bit confusing to understand where the color picker or the eyedrop tool is when using Procreate.
-This is because there is no icon or any way to really know about the tool unless you are told about it.
+This is because there is no icon or any way to know about the tool unless you are told about it.

 You will see a circle show on the canvas to show what color you are now picking.
-If the color looks correct then simply release your hand to specify the color and you will see the color in the circle on the top right-hand side of your screen.
+If the color looks correct then simply release your hand to specify the color, and you will see the color in the circle on the top right-hand side of your screen.

 Tip 2: Use Your Finger To Pick The Color

 I have found using my finger on the canvas to be a much easier way to be able to find the color.
-Some people like to use the Apple pencil but I have personally had better luck using my fingers to specify colors than using the Apple pencil.
+Some people like to use the Apple pencil, but I have personally had better luck using my fingers to specify colors than using the Apple pencil.

-I have found that many times I need to move my finger around the canvas to be able to find the color that you want to specify.
+I have found that many times I need to move my finger around the canvas to be able to find the color that I want to specify.
 This is also another reason why I prefer to use my finger as I find it is much faster and easier to use my finger to specify the color.

 The color will only be specified when you take your finger off the canvas or off the screen.
 If you do not take it off but continue to hold it, it will not specify the color and will move onto another color where you have moved your finger.